pietrobraione/sushi-experiments-closure01/README.md

 This repository contains a snapshot of the [Defects4J](https://github.com/rjust/defects4j) source code repository for bug number 01 of the Google Closure compiler.
 In turns, the Defect4J repository contains a snapshot of the [Google Closure compiler](https://github.com/google/closure-compiler) source code repository.
-The only code we added to these two repositories is contained in the sushi/ folder.
+The only code we added to this third-party software is contained in the sushi/ folder.

 ## Checking out the project